| [INDEX] [INSTALLATION] [MORE INFO] [BITS] [FEEDBACK] [HINTS] [VERSION]

 You may type a complete chapter of Romeo and Juliet of Shakespeare, but ShipSoul will

-- Nice example: if you would use the prefix 'Birdmen ' and the SHIP500.TXT sample
+only use the first 20 characters as prefix.
+Nice example: if you would use the prefix 'Birdmen ' and the SHIP500.TXT sample

 name list file included in this archive as the source of your ship names, your ships